phronmophobic/treemap-clj/README.md

 ### Rendering your own treemap layers

-The layout and rendering steps are intentionally broken up to make it so treemaps can be utilized in many contexts.
+The layout and rendering steps are intentionally broken up in order to make it easy to use treemaps in different contexts.

-Treemaps are layout out using `treemap-clj.core/treemap` or treemap-clj.core/keyed-treemap`.
+Treemaps are layed out out using `treemap-clj.core/treemap` or `treemap-clj.core/keyed-treemap`.
 Both functions return a single `treemap-clj.core/Rect`.